cogini/elixir-deploy-template/README.md

 idempotent, so we can run the playbook against all our servers and it will make whatever changes are needed to get them up to date.

+The `-u` flag specifies which user account to use on the server.
+We have to use root to do the initial bootstrap, but you should generally use your own user account, assuming it has sudo.
 The `-v` flag controls verbosity, you can add more v's to get more debug info.
 The `-D` flag shows diffs of the changes Ansible makes on the server.
 If you add `--check` to the Ansible command, it will show you the changes it is planning to do, but doesn't actually run them.
-These scripts are safe to run in check mode, but may error out during the play if required packages are not installed.
+These scripts are safe to run in check mode, but may give an error during the play if required OS packages are not installed.

 Set up the app (create dirs, etc.):